How to achieve a low-carbon footprint in design05 Jun

 We use Teknos, the best paint system available on the market, and when applied in the right way your windows and doors are guaranteed for up to ten years before they will need repainting.
 By applying a water-based microporous paint, our timber doors and windows have an extremely durable and highly protective barrier against weather conditions, moisture ingress, and exposure to high levels of UV and bacteria.

 This substantial protection ensures an immaculate finish that will last for years to come.
 What’s more, our paints are environmentally friendly with VOC levels significantly below current and proposed legislative levels, and are free of all heavy metal additives.
 They are exceptionally ‘clean’ so there is no need to use harsh white spirit to wash your brushes after painting.

 Sustainable wood sourcing

 Sustainable design means moving away from using fossil fuels and non-renewable materials – materials which usually require huge amounts of greenhouse gasses to make and energy to recycle.
 At Westbury, we use a modified timber called Accoya, which is first in class when it comes to durability and sustainability.
 Accoya is one of the few materials that has been Cradle to Cradle Gold certified since 2010.
-This means that it is CO₂ neutral through its full life cycle, from its source in the forest and its production, all the way through to the end of its life when it’s turned to waste.
+This means that it is CO₂ negative through its full life cycle, from its source in the forest and its production, all the way through to the end of its life when it’s turned to waste.